 Assessment centres are used for selection as well as promotion and professional development purposes.
 They require candidates to complete a number of different tasks and they often combine behavioural ratings, cognitive and personality assessments obtained from multiple sources.

-The tasks set should relate closely to the person specification and reflect the reality of the job.
+The tasks set should clearly relate to the person specification and reflect the reality of the job.
 They must be administered in a systematic way, with candidates being given the same types and numbers of tasks to complete in the same time, so that they have equal opportunity to demonstrate their abilities.

 Assessment centres should be overseen by experienced selectors to ensure objectivity and consistency.
 Selectors must be trained to observe, actively listen, record, classify and rate behaviour, and seek evidence accurately and objectively against the job description and person specification.
 They will preferably have had training in interview skills and diversity.
 Assessors might also be used to observe and comment on behaviour although they don't necessarily take part in final selection decisions.